em1nx/bloc-heim/README.md

 - You can create a new bloc with `bloc-heim.createBloc` command in the Command Palette.
 - Also, you can right-click on a folder in the file explorer and then select "Bloc Heim: Create Bloc" item.

+### Adding a new state property
+- Place a cursor with a state class and execute 'Add bloc state property` from Command Palette.
+- Adding a new property from code actions: run a [Quick Fix or Refactor command](https://code.visualstudio.com/docs/editor/refactoring#_code-actions-quick-fixes-and-refactorings) when cusor located within state class.

 ### Wrapping a code with Bloc widgets